 Your program will read a sequence of commands from the user.
-Each will be either "push N" where N is an integer within the two-byte standard signed integer range, or "pop", or "end".
+Each will be either "push N" where N is an integer within the two-byte standard signed integer range (even if on a system that has four-byte integers!), or "pop", or "end".
 A response to a push will be "ok" on a line by itself, and will store the integer in a stack internally; a pop command will respond with the single popped number on a line by itself; and ending will print the entire remaining contents of the stack, one per line, before ending the program.
 Any other input should get the response "error".